iTwenty/personal-website/content/posts/02-unsafe-swift/index.md

 ---
 title: "Exploring Memory layout and Pointers in Swift"
-description: "Learn how structs are laid out in memory, followed by a dive into the world of pointers in Swift."
+summary: "Learn how structs are laid out in memory, followed by a dive into the world of pointers in Swift."
+hideReadMore: true
 date: 2020-08-16T19:46:16+05:30
 draft: false
 tags: [ios, swift]